 Regardless of how perfect cloud solutions are, they are not short of limitations.

-- Compliance and Confidentiality: they usually set Data regulation laws from the country in which host your database servers.
+- Compliance and Confidentiality: they usually set Data regulation laws from the country which hosts your database servers.
 This alone creates loopholes and vulnerabilities as you leave the security of your data in the hands of someone else, which is risky because companies can lose control over their data.

-- Cost Accumulation: The initial investment for cloud database storage may be low, but costs are not always transparent, and your budget commitment can easily burst over time, especially for multiple databases.
+- Cost Accumulation: The initial investment for cloud database solutions may be low, but costs are not always transparent, and your budget commitment can easily burst over time, especially for multiple databases.

 - Connectivity: To interact with your cloud database, you need a strong internet connection.
 But, connectivity may not be a guarantee.
 If your business loses its internet connection, you also lose access to the data you need to run things.

 I trust that you have understood that the cloud is an effective and suitable solution for your business.
+However, it is most important to migrate your database in a highly secure and safe manner.
+The best cloud migration services are available to help you migrate, manage, and modernize data with robust and reliable database solutions.
 Here are some unique recommendations to help you and your team ensure a smooth cloud database implementation:

 - Outline and Identify running costs to account for growth.